KEENAN FAMILY in Australia

 Another thing grandmother said to tell you was that ever since she came home last September, until a week before she went away this month, she has been out nursing and has helped 11 babies into the world, that is an average of 1 a month.

-Note regarding these letters:
+Peter Keenan note regarding these letters: